intel/qatlib/README.md

 supported.

 ## Limitations
-* The library assumes a default configuration of sym and asym services on the device.
-This will not always be true as it depends on kernel driver configuration.
-If this library is used on a platform with different configuration, the capabilities will not be reported correctly and some operations will fail.

 * If an error occurs on the host driver (Heartbeat, Uncorrectable error) it will not be communicated to the library.

 The following features are not currently supported:
-* Data Compression Services
 * Dynamic instances
 * Intel® Key Protection Technology (KPT)
 * Event driven polling